Botanica hosts Dinosaur Days and Cactus Show

 Also at Botanica was a cactus show.
 South-central Kansas Cactus and Succulents Study Group hosted the event.
 They sold a variety of species while also promoting conservation.

-“All of these are grown by seed, so they are ethically germinated in contract to the poaching that was popular back in the day,” Michael Conroy, a plant enthusiast, said.
+“All of these are grown by seed, so they are ethically germinated in contrast to the poaching that was popular back in the day,” Michael Conroy, a plant enthusiast, said.

 Dinosaur Days was from 9 a.m. to 12 p.m. on Saturday.
 The cactus show continues Sunday from 1 p.m. to 5 p.m.